View All 1882 Nickel Three Cent Piece

 Description

 The 1882 Nickel Three Cent Piece is a cent produced at the Philadelphia Mint as part of the Nickel Three Cent Pieces 1865-1889 series.
-With a mintage of 22,200, this is a scarce issue.
-The obverse features Liberty facing left with a coronet inscribed LIBERTY, while the reverse displays a Roman numeral III within a wreath.
-Designed by James Barton Longacre.
+With a mintage of 22,200, this is a scarce issue — the higher-mintage of the two mint variants, representing 88% of production.
+The obverse features Liberty facing left with a coronet inscribed LIBERTY and the reverse displays a Roman numeral III within a wreath.
+The final year with a significant business-strike mintage of over 20,000 before production became exclusively proof-oriented.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value ranges from $163 to $721 depending on grade and condition.
 Struck in 75% copper, 25% nickel, weighing 1.94 grams, 17.9 mm in diameter, with a plain edge.
 Cataloged as PCGS #3750.
-The Nickel Three-Cent Piece was introduced in 1865 during the Civil War coin shortage, joining the copper-nickel denomination alongside the Shield Nickel.
-Business-strike mintages declined sharply after the mid-1870s, making later dates scarce.
-Proof-only years exist at the end of the series.

 External References